-Contributions made within the taxable year not exceeding 15 per cent of the taxpayer's net income are allowable as deductions in computing net income for allowable as deductions in computing net income for federal income tax purposes.
+Contributions made within the taxable year not exceeding 15 per cent of the taxpayer's net income are allowable as deductions in computing net income for federal income to a new parts.

+allowance as deductions in computing net income for federal income tax purposes.

 Endowments may be made to the Museum with the provision that an annuity be paid to the patron for life.
 These annuities are guaranteed against fluctuation in amount, and may reduce federal income taxes.